 Knowing how to calculate these indexes ensures the correct profit determination.
 This has a positive impact on the enterprise’s decision-making, since they will effectively provide the healthy growth of the company.

 How to calculate rate of return and profitability?

-Rate of return takes time into consideration as a fundamental variable.
-Usually the reference period is a month and its corresponding cash flow.
-Another variable involved in the calculation is the initial investment, and the formula is given as follows:
+Rate of return considers time as a fundamental variable.
+Usually it is calculated by relating the month and its corresponding cash flow.
+Another variable involved is the initial investment, and the formula is given as follows:

-Rate of return = (net profits during the period / initial investment) x 100%
+Rate of return = (net income in the period / initial investment) x 100%

-So, let’s consider a business that required an initial investment of R$400 million.
-Currently its monthly cash flow is roughly R$25 million.
+Thus, let’s consider a business that required an initial investment of $400 million.
+Currently its monthly cash flow is about $25 million.
 In this instance, the monthly rate of return is given by: